-Students holding teaching assistantships teach one course in the fall and two courses in the spring in their first year, with ENGL 555 substituting for the class taught in Fall.
+Students holding teaching assistantships teach no courses in the fall and two courses in the spring in their first year, with ENGL 555 substituting for the class taught in Fall.
 In subsequent years, they teach two courses in the fall and one course in the spring.

 Years 4 & 5

 After the completion of the preliminary examination, students must be registered every semester until the successful defense of the dissertation.
-No leave of absence is permitted without consent of the department.
+Leaves of absence must be approved by the Department.

 Year 5 & beyond

 In preparing for the prospectus, students register for Prospectus Research (ENGL 591) with their dissertation chair.
 Students have one semester to successfully complete their prospectus, officially approved in their prospectus colloquium, after which they register for a minimum of 32 hours of Dissertation Research (ENGL 599).
 Students who do not carry an assistantship but still need to register for credit hours of 599 are eligible to request a BOT Tuition-and-Fee waiver.

 During the fifth year and beyond, students fulfill their dissertation research hours requirement and complete the writing and defense of their dissertation.

 Students not holding a fellowship, assistantship, or tuition-and-fee waiver, but who have completed all degree requirements except the dissertation defense (including having completed 32 hours of Dissertation Research), can petition for permission to register for zero hours, under either Option A or Option B. Students need to submit a graduate student petition form to the Office of Graduate Studies prior to the start of the semester.
 Additional information regarding zero hour registration is available on the Graduate College website.

 Option A is appropriate for students who live locally and utilize university facilities such as the Daley Library, FitRec Center, or receive health benefits through UIC.
 Range IV tuition and fees are assessed.